SilverWWW/message-board/README.md

 * ```content``` (varchar): stores the text content of the message.
 * ```reported``` (bool): tracks whether a message has been reported or not.

-## For C4C: Why this App Fulfills the Requirements

-I believe my app effectively fulfills the assignment requirements through its comprehensive functionality, well-structured design, and clear documentation.
-I believe my message board component structure demonstrates good program design and allows for easy implementation of new features.
-Additionally, the app effectively makes use of Supabase's authentication and database interaction APIs.
-Lastly and most important, my app implements all the three required features, some of the suggested bonus features, and other features I thought would be interesting.

-I would also note that this project required <i>a lot</i> of learning as it was my first time using a web development framework like React and Supabase, let alone JavaScript itself.
-However, I'm glad I did as I feel very proud of the final product and plan on creating projects that employ similar skills in the future.